No. 10 Mississippi State downs Green Bay 83-58 in Victoria

 Contrary to the lopsided score, the game was close for three quarters before the Bulldogs took control in the fourth quarter.

+“The second half, our defensive pressure just wore them down,” said Mississippi State coach Vic Schaefer.

-Frankie Wurtz led Green Bay with 12 points while Anna Dier supplied 11.
+Frankie Wurtz, who led Green Bay with 12 points, corroborated Schaefer’s assessment.

+“I felt like we battled really hard for the first 2 1/2 quarters and then we kind of let their pressure dictate what we did,” said Wurtz.

 The Bulldogs (8-0), led by dynamic guard Danberry, have not had much trouble producing points this season.